thoth-station/kebechet/README.rst

 Kebechet
 --------

   I'm Kebechet, goddess of freshness.
-I will keep your repository and dependencies fresh and up-to-date.
+I will keep your sources and dependencies fresh and up-to-date.

 Kebechet is a SourceOps bot that automates updating dependencies of your project.
 Currently, it supports managing and updating Python projects based on `pipenv <https://docs.pipenv.org/>`_ files (``Pipfile`` and ``Pipfile.lock``) or ``requirements.txt``/``requirements.in`` files (see `pip-tools <https://pypi.org/project/pip-tools/>`_ - Kebechet is a replacement for it)